The Chern Numbers and Euler Characteristics of Modules

-In the brief Section 8, we consider the numerical function, which we call the {\em Hilbert characteristic} of $M$ with respect to $(\xx)$:
+We also consider the numerical function, which we call the {\em Hilbert characteristic} of $M$ with respect to $Q=(\xx)$:

 If the system $\mathbf{x} = \{x_1, x_2, \ldots, x_r\}$ of parameters of $M$ forms a $d$--sequence for $M$, $\hh(\xx;M)$ has some properties of a homological degree.
 They are enough to bound the Betti numbers $\beta_i(M)$ in terms of $\beta_i(\RR/\m)$, a well-known property of cohomological degrees.
-Finally, in Section 9, we recast in the context of Buchsbaum-Rim coefficients several questions treated in this paper.
+Finally, in Section 8, we recast in the context of Buchsbaum-Rim coefficients several questions treated in this paper.

 A street view of our results for the convenience of the reader is given in the following table.
 Let $\RR$ be a Noetherian local ring with infinite residue class field and $M$ a finitely generated $\RR$-module with $r = \dim_{\RR}M \ge 2$.
 Let $\mathcal{P}(M)$ be the collection of systems $\xx=\{x_1, x_2, \ldots, x_r\}$ of parameters of $M$.
 In \cite{chern3} and in this paper, the authors study multiplicity derived numerical functions